-Sheet Metal Workers mark out, cut, shape and join sheet metal using hand and power tools, or assemble and install sheet metal products such as those used in fitting out large commercial buildings with ducted temperature control systems.
+A Sheet Metal Apprenticeship will prepare you for a job where you will mark out, cut, shape and join sheet metal using hand and power tools, or assemble and install sheet metal products such as those used in fitting out large commercial buildings with ducted temperature control systems.

 An apprenticeship in Sheet Metal will set you up for a career in the Engineering Fabrication trade.
 There are typically two streams of specialisation for Sheet Metal apprentices to consider: First Class, who can go on to qualify as sheet metal pattern makers; and Second Class, who specialise in the operation of certain sheet metal working machinery.